nlopez99/DeepMusicClassification/README.md

   </a>
 </p>

 The goal of this project is to utilize the GTZAN dataset to train a convolutional neural network to classify melspectrograms into music genres.
+After training the model for some time, it reached 70.6% accuracy on the testing dataset.

 About the model:
 * The neural network topology includes 4 Convolutional layers